worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/README.md

 <css>css goes here</css>),
 ```
-# QUICKSTART FOR UNREAL ENGINE
+# QUICKSTART FOR UNREAL ENGINE DEVS

+#### NEW!
+[Unreal Engine 5 Guide](https://github.com/mikeroyal/Unreal-Engine-Guide) - There is an awesome compendium available on Github that describes everything about UE5 in detail.

 ### [Cesium for Unreal Plug-in on UE Marketplace (free)](https://www.unrealengine.com/marketplace/en-US/product/87b0d05800a545d49bf858ef3458c4f7)

 ### If you choose to use Unreal Engine, you can create high-quality content with real-world environments using Cesium for Unreal, even if you don't know how to code at all.
 This is already impressive, but if you are a coder, it's even more mind-blowing!
-You can then connect your creation to a specific location on the globe using longitude and latitude coordinates with a tap or a mouseclick, as explained in the Quickstart section.
+You can then connect your creation to a specific location on the globe using longitude and latitude coordinates with a tap or a mouseclick, as explained in the Quickstart for Coding Devs section.

 ### Whether you're an experienced coder or just starting out, you can have fun being creative and join the  [METAVERSE-DAO | CLOUD ATLAS Community Chat](https://gitter.im/METAVERSE-GUN/community) if you have any questions or want to share your component or dapp.
 <br>